progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	100644 blob fa49b077972391ad58037050f2a75f74e3671e92      new.txt
 	100644 blob 1f7a7a472abf3dd9643fd615f6da379c4acb3e3a      test.txt

-Notice that this tree has both file entries and also that the test.txt SHA is the version 2 SHA from earlier (1f7a7a).
+Notice that this tree has both file entries and also that the test.txt SHA is the "version 2" SHA from earlier (`1f7a7a`).
 Just for fun, you’ll add the first tree as a subdirectory into this one.
-You can read trees into your staging area by calling read-tree.
-In this case, you can read an existing tree into your staging area as a subtree by using the --prefix option to read-tree:
+You can read trees into your staging area by calling `read-tree`.
+In this case, you can read an existing tree into your staging area as a subtree by using the `--prefix` option to `read-tree`:

 	$ git read-tree --prefix=bak d8329fc1cc938780ffdd9f94e0d364e0ea74f579
 	$ git write-tree